GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 #### What does "non-standard system speaker output" mean?
 Some modern computers, laptops, or virtual machines do not have a true PC speaker, or the signal routing is non-standard.
 NeoBleeper now attempts to detect and use such hidden system speaker outputs (not identified as PNP0800 devices), but can only enable the system speaker option if it is actually accessible at the hardware level.
 If no usable output is found, you will need to use your regular sound device.

----

-## 3. How to Check for System Speaker Presence

-- **Desktop computers:** Most older desktops have a PC speaker header on the motherboard.
-Newer systems may omit this feature, or may present the output in a hidden/non-PNP0800 form that NeoBleeper can now utilize.
-- **Laptops:** Most laptops do not have a separate system speaker; all sound is routed through the main audio system.
-- **Virtual machines:** System speaker emulation is often absent or unreliable; non-PNP0800 outputs may not be available.
-- **How to tell:** If you see the warnings above but are able to enable and test the system speaker in NeoBleeper, your computer likely has a hidden or non-standard output.

----

 ## 2.1 System Speaker Output Test (Ultrasonic Frequency Detection)